siyasjr/solana-faucet/README.md

 2. Run the development server: npm run dev
-    # or
-    yarn dev
-    # or
-    pnpm dev
-    # or
-    bun dev

 3. Open http://localhost:3000

- Deployment:

-Deploy easily on Vercel

 ⚠️ Note: This dApp is for Devnet testing only.
 Do not use with real SOL on Mainnet.